google-research/tensorflow_constrained_optimization/README.md

 on a non-convex problem, if one uses the "standard" approach of introducing a Lagrange multiplier for each constraint, and then jointly maximizing over the Lagrange multipliers and minimizing over the model parameters, then a stable stationary point might not even *exist*.
-Hence, in some cases, oscillation, instead of convergence, is inevitable.
+Hence, in such cases, one might experience oscillation, instead of convergence.

 Thankfully, it turns out that even if, over the course of optimization, no *particular* iterate does a good job of minimizing the objective while